codebreaker09/AJ/readme.md

 # Completely True Statements without any typos

-Frankenstein is the doctor (and not some other character in the book) in Mary Shelley's "Frankenstein"
+Noooo this can't be right!
+Frankenstein is the monster in Mary Shelley's "Frankenstein"